Most of my first-time students have one question: What happens in meditation class.

-They’ve read some articles about mindfulness and meditation.
-Some have tried a meditation app.
-And some know the basics of meditation.
+They’ve read some articles about mindfulness.
+Some have tried an app.
+And some know the basics.
 Others admit that they have absolutely no idea what to expect in meditation class, which is why I am so happy to be writing this guide.

 I’m writing this as a way to introduce meditation for first-time practitioners so you know what to expect from an online meditation class.

 To give a brief description of a meditation class.
-You enter the meditation studio or connect with your meditation teacher online.
-First, if your meditation teacher is any good, they will want to know a little about you, especially regarding your experience meditating.
-They may ask you what you want to get out of it and your reasons for taking your first meditation class.
+You enter the studio or connect with your teacher online.
+First, if your teacher is any good, they will want to know a little about you, especially regarding your experience meditating.
+They may ask you what you want to get out of it and your reasons for taking your first class.
 Those are the good meditation teachers.

-So you sit down and listen to your teacher talk.
+You sit down and listen to your teacher.
 They explain how to breathe mindfully so you can have your first mindful experience.
 They will probably tell you to watch your breath moving in through your nose and then out through your mouth, and to aim for a mindful attitude of non-judgmental awareness.

-A good meditation teacher will then, hopefully, instruct you on how to continue your first meditation training week.
+A good teacher will then, hopefully, instruct you on how to continue your first meditation training week.

 That’s what happens in most first meditation classes.
-But it’s not what happens in my meditation classes, as my students are very aware.
+But it’s not what happens in my classes, as my students are very aware.

 So let me explain what happens in my meditation classes for beginners.

-After our chat, I then decide on the perfect meditation for you.
+After our chat, I decide on the perfect technique for you.
 Most teachers do not do this because the majority of meditation teachers only know one or two methods.
-Buddhist meditation teachers know Buddhist techniques; yoga meditation teachers know yogic techniques and so on.
+Buddhist teachers know Buddhist techniques; yoga teachers know yogic techniques and so on.

 Once we decide on your first meditation technique, I then discuss why it’s a great method for you and what you will get out of it.
-After this, it’s time for your first meditation session.
+After this, it’s time for your first session.

 Next, I give you a mudra.
 Mudras are hand gestures that use acupressure points in the hands to create certain states of mind.
 They are used in yoga, Buddhism, Hinduism, and many other spiritual systems.
-If it’s your first meditation experience, I will usually go with Gyan mudra because it is a wonderful mudra to help create a relaxed and calm state of mind.
+If it’s your first experience, I will usually go with Gyan mudra because it is a wonderful mudra to help create a relaxed and calm state of mind.
 You know, the perfect way that you want to feel in your first meditation class.

-So now we have discussed what you want to get out of meditation, we together have found the perfect meditation technique for you, and we have worked on your posture just a little bit to make sure you’re sitting correctly and comfortably.
+So now we have discussed what you want to get out of it, we together have found the perfect technique for you, and we have worked on your posture just a little bit to make sure you’re sitting correctly and comfortably.

 I give you instructions before you start meditating and also some pointers while you are meditating.
-For those who are interested, I also explain the neuroscience of how the meditation technique works.
+For those who are interested, I also explain the neuroscience of how the technique works.
 For instance, If I’m helping a first-time meditation student with their emotions, I will explain that meditation strengthens the limbic system, which is the part of the brain responsible for emotional processing.
 But that’s only if you are interested in the science.
 If not, we will scratch over it.

 While you’re meditating, I also watch your body language and your breathing so that we can do breathwork if we need to (this helps with relaxation and concentration).

 What makes me unique as a meditation teacher is how carefully I listen to you and cater to you on every step of our journey together.